MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 6. Once mounted, check if you can access X:  from your server.
 If you can, continue with the next section of this article.

+---

 ## Transfer initial backup data to Azure Data Box devices

+To transfer initial backup data to Azure Data Box devices, follow these steps:

 1. On your DPM/MABS Server, follow the steps to [create a new protection group](/system-center/dpm/create-dpm-protection-groups).
 If you're adding an online protection to the existing protection group, right-click the existing protection group, and select **Add Online Protection** and start from **Step 8**.
 2. On the **Select Group Members** page, specify the computers and sources you want to back up.